KCkingcollin/wordle-helper/README.md

 The advantage of cli mode is that its much faster (though argument mode is pretty fast anyway), and I have plans to automatically keep the last input the user typed in the input to make it easier to use.

 I realize this mode will be largely unused, however I plan to use a similar interface in other projects, so I wanted to go ahead and play with it a bit.

+## Sorting

+In both modes the output is sorted based on the popularity of the word, this makes picking the right word a lot easier.